LCD TV Buyers Guide

 Connectivity

-Another key component when you are shopping for an LCD TV is to find the set with the right amount of connections for your different electronic devices.
+Another key component when you are shopping for an LCD backlit TV is to find the set with the right amount of connections for your different electronic devices.

-LCD TVs come with a range of different connections including USB, HDMI input, AV input, component, PC (VGA) and S-Video.
+LCD and LED backlit TVs come with a range of different connections including USB, HDMI input, AV input, component, PC (VGA) and S-Video.
 Many are now coming with media card slots that allow you to simply plug an SD memory stick inside to show off jpeg images and play DivX and mp3 files.

-Toshiba LCD TVs have 'Instaport' - a connection system that remembers every time you connect a new device and completes an HDCP check.
+Toshiba LCD and LED backlit TVs have 'Instaport' - a connection system that remembers every time you connect a new device and completes an HDCP check.
 Once you plug a device in, it will remember the device and put it on screen, cutting out three to five seconds every time you connect to it.

 Resolution